beginner-corp/docs.begin.com/src/shared/docs/en/data/begin-data.md

 ### Set a single document

-Set a single document by passing an Object containing:
+Set a single document by passing an object containing:
 - `table` - **String** *(required)*
 - `key` - **String**
   - If no `key` is supplied, Begin Data will automatically supply a pseudo-random, unique, immutable `key`